 11:55hrs: The five operational MTBs (44, 45, 48, 219 and 221) at Dover harbour leave to attack the fleet led by Lieutenant-Commander Pumphrey.

 12:19hrs: The South Foreland Battery of four 9.2 inch guns at Dover, open fire.
-Visibility is still poor and there would be no way for observers to see where their shots land.
-The gunners hope that the shell splashes would be detected by their K-type radar to allow them to correct, but that had never been tried before.
+They were the only battery that had any means of targeting the warships due to their radar control.
+Visibility was still poor and there would be no way for observers to see where their shots land.
+The gunners hoped that the shell splashes would be detected by their K-type radar to allow them to correct, but that had never been tried before.
 Radar did show the zig-zagging path of the ships, but nothing for where the shells were landing.
-The Battery fires 33 rounds at the ships but with the ships moving at 35mph and sources stating that the fleet had already passed Dover by the time they opened up, all the shots missed.
-The guns cease fire when light naval forces and the torpedo-bombers began to attack, but by 13:21hrs the ships had passed beyond the range of the radar, but the barrage continued until 12:36hrs.
+The Battery fired 33 rounds at the ships but with the ships moving at 35mph and sources stating that the fleet had already passed Dover by the time they opened up.
+Afterwards, the battery estimated it had made four hits, but in reality the shots had literally missed by a mile.
+The guns ceased fire when light naval forces and the torpedo-bombers began to attack, but by 13:21hrs the ships had passed beyond the range of the radar, but the barrage continued until 12:36hrs.

 Swordfish Preparation and MTB Attacks